Calumet, Oklahoma – An Old Stretch of Route 66

 Calumet, Oklahoma Buildings by Kathy Alexander.

-However, this transportation boom was short-lived, as, in 1933, a new Pony Bridge was built across the Canadian River downriver from Bridgeport.
-Route 66 was realigned directly from El Reno to Hydro the following year, bypassing Calumet, Geary, and Bridgeport.
-By 1940 the population had fallen to about 300 people.
+However, this transportation boom was short-lived.
+In 1933, a new Pony Bridge was built across the Canadian River downriver from Bridgeport.
+The following year, Route 66 was realigned directly from El Reno to Hydro, bypassing Calumet, Geary, and Bridgeport.
+By 1940, the population had fallen to about 300 people.
 In 1942, the town was incorporated to construct a city water system.

 In the 1970s and early 1980s, Calumet economically benefited from the growth in area oil and gas fields and the continued prosperity of local farms.
 While the oil and gas market collapsed in the mid-1980s, agriculture-related businesses continued to do well.

-Today, this small town is called home to about 600 people and supports all grades in one school building.
-Old Route 66, which runs right through the center of town, still provides a peek at its vintage past with several murals painted on its buildings.
+Today, this small town is home to about 600 people and has one school building that serves all grades.
+Old Route 66, which runs right through the center of town, still provides a peek at its vintage past, with several murals painted on its buildings.

 Continue the journey of this old alignment to nearby Geary, Oklahoma, just 11 miles distant.